Khubth/Smart_COntract_Module2/README.md

 To allow MetaMask to communicate with your local node, set up a local network in MetaMask:

--> Click on (Add a Network)
+1. Click on (Add a Network)
--> Click on (Add a Network Manually)
+2. Click on (Add a Network Manually)
--> Give the (Network name - whatever you want)
+3. Give the (Network name - whatever you want)
--> Set the (New RPC URL - http://127.0.0.1:8545/ )
+4. Set the (New RPC URL - http://127.0.0.1:8545/ )
--> Set the (Chain ID - 31337 )
+5. Set the (Chain ID - 31337 )
--> Set the (Currency symbol - ETH )
+6. Set the (Currency symbol - ETH )
-->Now set the MetaMask wallet network to the newly created local network
+7. Now set the MetaMask wallet network to the newly created local network

 ## Technologies Used

--> React - JavaScript library for building user interfaces -> Ethereum - Blockchain network for decentralized applications -> MetaMask - Wallet and gateway to the Ethereum blockchain -> ethers.js - Library for interacting with Ethereum smart contracts
+1. React - JavaScript library for building user interfaces
+2. Ethereum - Blockchain network for decentralized applications
+3. MetaMask - Wallet and gateway to the Ethereum blockchain
+4.  ethers.js - Library for interacting with Ethereum smart contracts

 ## Project Structure
 The project is organized as follows: